stevenmhunt/relk/README.md

 conch get mykey
 ```

-If you need to force the reading a key without an error regardless of the result, or overwrite an existing key/value pair, use the `-f` flag:
+If you need to force the reading a key without an error regardless of the result, or overwrite an existing key-value pair, use the `-f` flag:

 ```bash
 conch get non-existent-key -f